-This was a real challenge to try catch the magic that comes with it.
-Night sky photography isn’t just taking your camera out and snapping the photo like you are used to.
-Getting the right settings, the moment, the right composition, having the right lens, the right tripod, the right angle, the right motive,enough batteries, the right weather, getting there at the right place at the right time.
-The best times are when everyone’s busy throwing zzz s in the air, while you are still up and freezing your butts off.
-Ahh, not to mention cursing at every photo that doesn’t work out.
+It was a challenge for me to try catch the magic that comes with it.
+Night sky photography isn’t just taking your camera out and snapping the photo.
+Getting the right settings, the moment, the right composition, having the right lens, the right tripod, the right angle, the right motive, loaded batteries, the right weather, getting there at the right place at the right time.
+The best times are when everyone’s busy throwing zzz s in the air, while you are still up and out freezing …and cursing at every photo that doesn’t work out.

-Catching the supermoon recently became a microadventure for me.
+Catching the supermoon recently became a micro-adventure for me.
 I was on my own.
 I wasn’t there at the right time, nor was I at the right place.
 But I did have a plan.
 And this plan went every direction but right.
 First, the Supermoon came out way too early.
 I expected the moon to appear somewhere around 10 pm, but instead, it popped up shortly after the sun went down.
-(Yes, yes, I didn’t do my homework) Panic!
-My equipment was neither set up nor my settings set right…and where the hell was my head lamps?
+Panic!
+My equipment was not prepared nor my settings set right…and where did I place my head lamps?
 By the time I was ready, the moon soared up high in the middle of the darkness.
 How unspectacular!
 And then it started to rain.

 Disappointed, I packed up and took off for a quiet spot to spend the night.
 1.5 hours later, I ate my self-made sandwich and fell asleep to the sound of raindrops hitting my rooftop and the consolation that I would not be missing anything in the midst of the fog and clouds.

 Something woke me up in the middle of the night.
-Someone torched me directly in the face.
 I looked out, I could see everything.
-It was so bright it felt like the day.
-2:30 am.
+It was so bright at 2:30 am.
 The clouds have cleared, the sky was twinkling with stars and the moon shone mighty bright.
-I could not resist but to come out from my cosy down sleeping bag and set up everything again.
+I crawl out from my cosy down sleeping bag and set up everything again.
 Tripod, camera, headlamps, down jacket, beanie to brave the cold 4°C (in summer!) and looked for the perfect place to start.
 The first picture came, then the second, third… suddenly I was wide awake.
 I couldn’t stop.

 Other curious moments: